diegourban/jquery-sandbox/README.md

 ## typer folder
+\servidor is where the web application is located.
+\servidor-cors is where the data is located.

+The web server will request information from the data server.
+The data server has been configured to allow Cross-Origin Resource Sharing

 ### Installation
 1. Install node dependencies for \servidor and \servidor-cors with `npm install`
 2. Start the application server \servidor with `npm start`